chriskillpack/http-redirector/README.md

 It only redirects based on the host, incoming request to host `foo./` is redirected to `something.else:1234/bar/cat`.
 It only supports temporary redirects.

 ### HTTPS proxy
 Allows you to serve an HTTP site as HTTPS, e.g. `https://my-site-as-https.com` will be proxied to `http://my-http-site.com`.
+The proxy can use a custom HTTPS cert for a proxy entry using `cert` and `key`.

-_TODO_ - Support path arithmetic, separate SSL certs.
+_TODO_ - Support path arithmetic

 ## To build